polca/premise/docs/transform.rst

 Efficiency adjustment
 +++++++++++++++++++++

-The energy conversion efficiency of powerplant datasets for a given technology is adjusted to align with the change in efficiency indicated by the IAM scenario.
+The energy conversion efficiency of power plant datasets for specific technologies is adjusted to align with the efficiency changes indicated by the IAM scenario.

 Combustion-based powerplants
 ----------------------------

-*premise* iterates through coal, lignite, natural gas, biogas and wood-fired powerplants datasets in the LCI database to calculate their current efficiency (i.e., the ratio between the primary fuel energy entering the process and the output energy produced, which is often 1 kWh).
+*premise* iterates through coal, lignite, natural gas, biogas, and wood-fired power plant datasets in the LCI database to calculate their current efficiency (i.e., the ratio between the primary fuel energy entering the process and the output energy produced, which is often 1 kWh).
-If the IAM scenario foresees a change in efficiency for these processes, the input of the datasets are scaled up or down by the *scaling factor* to effectively reflect a change in fuel input per kWh produced.
+If the IAM scenario anticipates a change in efficiency for these processes, the inputs of the datasets are scaled up or down by the scaling factor to effectively reflect a change in fuel input per kWh produced.

-The origin of this *scaling factor* is explained in XXX.
+The origin of this scaling factor is the IAM scenario selected.

 To calculate the old and new efficiency of the dataset, it is necessary to know the net calorific content of the fuel.
-The table below shows the Lower Heating Value for the different fuels used in combustion-based powerplants.
+The table below shows the Lower Heating Value for the different fuels used in combustion-based power plants.

  ================================================================== ===========================
   name of fuel                                                       LHV [MJ/kg, as received]